 First Muslims Girls came from Areas now Known as Pakistan

-Most of the earlier or old time Muslim heroines came to Mumbai from Punjab and the Frontier and when India was partitioned none of them opted to go to Pakistan.
+Most of the earlier or old-time Muslim heroines came to Mumbai from Punjab and the Frontier and when India was partitioned none of them opted to go to Pakistan.
 This is a fact and these glorious women stayed back in India.
-In fact most of the Mumbai film industry is dominated by Muslims and this has been so since the dawn of Independence and even earlier.
+Most of the Mumbai film industry is dominated by Muslims and this has been so since the dawn of Independence and even earlier.

 Famous Muslim Heroines

-This in real terms shows the secular strength of India and is something unmatched anywhere else.
+This shows the secular strength of India and is something unmatched anywhere else.
 Some of the Moslem heroines did adopt Hindu names.
-But that was just after partition when Hindu Muslim riots had occurred, but now they like Katrina Kaif, Nargis Fakih and Zia Khan go by their own names.
+But that was just after partition when Hindu Muslim riots had occurred, but now they like Katrina Kaif, Nargis Fakih, and Zia Khan go by their own names.
 Most Muslim heroines flaunted their sex appeal and were not averse to exposure of body or daring scenes.